David-Estevez/telegram-bots/OuijaBot/README.md

 To get a token check out the Official Telegram Bot API [documentation](https://core.telegram.org/bots/api).

-To get the user id, open a chat with PronterBot and issue the command /start .
+To get the user id, open a chat with OuijaBot and issue the command /start .
 After that, your id will appear on the bot stdout.

 ## Usage ##